Milan Ivanović (politician)

 Milan Ivanović (Милан Ивановић; born 5 February 1955) is a Kosovo Serb medical doctor, administrator, and politician.
-He was a leading figure in northern Kosovo's political life in the first decade after the 1998-99 Kosovo War and remains an active figure in the Kosovo Serb community today.
+He was a prominent figure in northern Kosovo politics for the first decade after the 1998–99 Kosovo War.
 Ivanović was for many years the leader of the Serbian National Council of Northern Kosovo and Metohija and has been a vocal opponent of engagement with the post-1999 governing authorities in Priština.
 He is no relation to the late Oliver Ivanović.

 Private career

 Ivanović is a specialist doctor living in Zvečan.
-He has served on different occasions as the director of North Mitrovica's hospital.
-In this capacity, he was responsible for coordinating the community's response to the early period of the COVID-19 pandemic in 2020.
+He has served on different occasions as the director of North Mitrovica's hospital centre.
+In 2020, he was responsible for coordinating the community's initial response to the COVID-19 pandemic.

 Politician

+Early years (1992–99)

-Ivanović was a member of the Socialist Party of Serbia (Socijalistička partija Srbije, SPS) during the 1990s.
-He was given the ninth position on the party's electoral list for the Central Serbia division of Leskovac in the December 1992 Yugoslavian parliamentary election and was not elected when the list won seven seats.
+Ivanović was a member of the Socialist Party of Serbia (SPS) in the 1990s.
+He received the ninth position on the party's electoral list for Leskovac in the December 1992 Yugoslavian parliamentary election and was not given a mandate when the list won seven seats.
+(During this period, one-third of parliamentary mandates in Serbian and Yugoslavian elections were assigned to candidates from successful lists in numerical order, while the remaining two-thirds were distributed amongst other candidates at the discretion of the sponsoring parties.
+Ivanović could have been awarded a seat despite his list position, but he was not.)

-He appeared in the fifteenth position on the SPS list for Leskovac in the 1993 Serbian parliamentary election; the list won seventeen seats in the division, and he was again not chosen for a mandate.
-(From 1992 to 2000, Serbia's electoral law stipulated that one-third of parliamentary mandates would be assigned to candidates from successful lists in numerical order, while the remaining two-thirds would be distributed amongst other candidates at the discretion of the sponsoring parties.
-Ivanović's position on the list did not give him the automatic right to a seat.)
-He was given the third position on the SPS list for Kosovska Mitrovica in the 1997 Serbian parliamentary election and was again not given a mandate even as the list won five of seven seats.
+He appeared in the fifteenth position on the SPS list for Leskovac in the 1993 Serbian parliamentary election; the list won seventeen seats, and he was again not assigned a mandate.
+In the 1997 Serbian parliamentary election, he was given the third position on a SPS-led list in Kosovska Mitrovica and again did not receive a mandate even as the list won five of seven seats.

 In January 1998, Ivanović spoke a rally in Zvečan to protest the killing of local assembly member Desimir Vasić, apparently by members of the Kosovo Liberation Army (KLA).
 He was quoted as saying, "May this rally be the beginning of a merciless struggle against terrorism and against the enemies of Serbia."